BoldGrid/boldgrid-backup/readme.txt

 1. Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==

+= 1.17.4 =
+Release Date: Jul 30, 2026
+* Security Update: Rotate stored cron and CLI cancel secrets on upgrade so previously exposed credentials are no longer valid.
+Thanks to Jakub Herman for responsibly reporting this issue.

 = 1.17.3 =
 Release Date: Jul 23, 2026